-I went to Pokémon Go Fest to (try to) play the game with thousands of others.
+I went to Pokémon GO Fest to (try to) play the game with thousands of others.
 Here’s what it was like

-I went to Pokémon Go Fest to (try to) play the game with thousands of others.
+I went to Pokémon GO Fest to (try to) play the game with thousands of others.
 Here’s what it was like

-“Do people still play Pokémon go?”
+“Do people still play Pokémon GO?”

 It’s a question that pops up pretty much any time the game gets mentioned.